CatX711/The-making-of-T.A.R.D.I.S.py/README.md

             print("SHUTTING DOWN ALL SYSTEMS.
 ACTIVATING INVISIBLE CAMOFLAUGE.
 GOODBYE, " + username + "!")

 ```
-*In that code, I added the tardis' takeoff sequence, and then added the first location you could travel too, 'The Backrooms' (an internet liminal space), and started developing the second location, planet 'e-456'.*
+*In that code, I added the tardis' takeoff sequence, and then added the first location you could travel to, 'The Backrooms' (an internet liminal space), and started developing the second location, planet 'e-456'.*

 ## Planet 'E-456':

-### E code:
+### Th-E code: (get it?
+The e in 'the' is the 'e' in 'e-456'!)

 *I started with simple code for E-456:*